grzegorzorlowski/word-repeater/.ai/list-flashcards-endpoint-implementation-plan.md

 # API Endpoint Implementation Plan: List User Flashcards

 ## 1. Endpoint Overview
 This endpoint retrieves a paginated list of flashcards for the authenticated user.
-It supports filtering by source (AI-generated or manual) and status (active/deleted), and returns flashcard summaries with pagination metadata.
+It supports optional filtering by source (AI-generated or manual) and status (active or pending), and returns flashcard summaries with pagination metadata.
+Soft-deleted flashcards are always excluded from results.

 ## 2. Request Details
 - **HTTP Method**: GET